camille-hdl/website/content/blog/regular-expressions-theory-tools/index.md

 * simple pattern-based string validation (*"Is this a well-formed ISO8601 date?"*)
 * extracting simple and finite components of strings (*"What is the hostname of this URL?"*)
 * advanced search and replace
+* generating mock data in a specific format

 ### What are regexes bad at?